arduino/help-center-content/content/Software Support/PLC IDE/If-youre-having-trouble-connecting-a-device-to-PLC-IDE.md

   - Double-tap the device’s reset button to put it in bootloader mode.
 First, try selecting the correct COM port.
 If that doesn’t work, set the Port to “Automatic (BootLoader)” and attempt to download the sketch again.

-  - Close any applications that might be blocking the port, such as the Arduino IDE serial monitor.
+  - Close any applications blocking the port, such as the Arduino IDE serial monitor.

   - [Reformat the QSPI flash memory](https://support.arduino.cc/hc/en-us/articles/16206977438748-Reset-the-flash-memory-on-STM32H747-based-devices)

   - Create a new project and attempt to download the runtime again.

-- **"Error: "(DownloadSketch) Can not download sketch: COM port must be used!""**
+- **"Error: "(DownloadSketch) Can not download sketch: COM port must be used!"**

    This error occurs when no COM port is selected.